 Oh, meetings.
 It must be hard to be so unpopular.
 But let's face it — you rarely live up to your promise.
 You bore without purpose.
 You masquerade as a working session, then reveal yourself as an endless PowerPoint.
 You purport to offer a quick, important update, then wander aimlessly for an hour.

 The hallmark of a truly disruptive technology is that it changes our day-to-day workflow.
 At Prysm, I see this happening all the time.
-A case in point is how we use Prysm Visual Workplace to help us prepare for, conduct and follow up after board meetings.
+A case in point is how we use Prysm visual collaboration software to help us prepare for, conduct and follow up after board meetings.